 From NKAA, Notable Kentucky African Americans Database (main entry)

-The Southern Press Association [Negro newspapers] was an impromptu organization formed during a gathering at the Atlanta Independent on June 30, 1905.
-[Not to be confused with the Southern Press Association for white owned newspapers.]
-The organization was said to be the suggestion of John H. Murphy, editor of the Afro-American Ledger (Baltimore); during the meeting, Murphy was named president of the Southern Press Association (SPA).
-There were two members from Kentucky, W. H. Steward, editor of the American Baptist, was named second vice president; and R. T. Berry, editor of the Kentucky Reporter, was a member of the executive committee.
+Southern Press Association [Negro newspapers]The Southern Press Association (SPA) [Negro newspapers] was an impromptu organization formed during a gathering at the Atlanta Independent on June 30, 1905 (not to be confused with the Southern Press Association for white-owned newspapers).
+The organization was said to be the suggestion of John H. Murphy, editor of the Afro-American Ledger (Baltimore).
+During the 1905 meeting, Murphy was named president of the Southern Press Association (SPA).
+There were two members from Kentucky: W. H. Steward, editor of the American Baptist, was named second vice president; and R. T. Berry, editor of the Kentucky Reporter, was a member of the executive committee.
 Ida B. Wells-Barnett was also a member of the organization.

 The SPA office was located at 126 1/2 S. Pryor Street in Atlanta, GA,; SPA Secretary, B. J. Davis of the Atlanta Independent was in charge of the office.
 Members of the American Press Association [Negro newspapers] questioned why the SPA had been formed, and Ida B. Wells-Barnett was criticized for not explaining the reason for the formation of the organization.
 The SPA was a short-lived organization.

 For more see "Press association organized," Baltimore Afro-American, 07/29/1905, p.
 5; and "Ida B. Wells-Barnett," vol. 15, in Black Women in United States History, by D. C. Hine.